National scientific conference to centralise cultural development in the new era

 |he palanquin procession during the 2026 Cấm Sơn Mother Goddess Temple festival.— VNA/ VNS Photo

-HÀ NỘI — A national scientific conference focused on developing Vietnamese culture in the new era will take place bringing together researchers and artists from across the country.
+HÀ NỘI — A national scientific conference focused on developing Vietnamese culture in the new era will take place this week, bringing together researchers and artists from across the country.

-Hosted by the Hà Nội University of Culture, the event, on 15 April, will serve as a forum to share research findings, successful models, and practical experience in cultural development in Việt Nam today.
+Hosted by the Hà Nội University of Culture, the event, to be held on 15 April, will serve as a forum to share research findings, successful models, and practical experience in cultural development in Việt Nam today.

 It will also provide an opportunity to collect, introduce, and announce proposals, directions, solutions and recommendations with high applied scientific value, aimed at promoting national cultural values and building Vietnamese people for the new era.